AdobeDocs/audience-manager.fr-FR/help/using/reference/system-components/components-platform-architecture.md

  -->

 In the map, the gray box contains [!DNL Audience Manager] systems.
 Some components are completely internal and others sit on the boundary between [!DNL Audience Manager] and the outside world.
 As an [!DNL Audience Manager] customer, internal components are often transparent or inaccessible.
-Cependant, vous pouvez parfois interagir avec ces systèmes par le biais de l&#39;interface utilisateur ou des intégrations de données.
+Cependant, vous pouvez parfois interagir avec ces systèmes par le biais de l'interface utilisateur ou des intégrations de données.
 Systems on the edge of the box collect and send data between [!DNL Audience Manager] and the outside world.

 Colors define the type of data that flows in and out of [!DNL Audience Manager].
 Vert est des données client, bleu est des données client (visiteurs qui visitent votre site) et orange est des données utilisées pour la création de rapports.